-If web pages are found, the tuneup functionality of centos-art.sh script transforms web page headings to make them accessible through a table of contents.
+If web pages are found, the tuneup functionality transforms web page headings to make them accessible through a table of contents.
 The table of contents is expanded in place, wherever the piece of code be in the page.

 Once the piece of code has be expanded, there is no need to put anything else in the page.
 You can run the tuneup functionality everytime you update the heading information so as to update the table of contents, too.